yws-coder123/trae-memory-bank/README.md

 - **Automatically Maintained**: The system updates its own memory
 - **Procedurally Verified**: Built-in checkpoints ensure completeness
 - **Platform-Aware**: Adapts to your operating system automatically
+- **Adaptive Complexity**: Scales process based on task complexity

 ![Memory Bank System](./images/memory-bank-diagram.png)

 ## How It Works: Strategic Context Management

-The Memory Bank System solves the context limitations of LLMs through three key innovations:
+The Memory Bank System solves the context limitations of LLMs through these key innovations:

 ### 1. Structured Documentation as Memory